Analyze data in Azure Data Lake Storage Gen1 by using Power BI

 From the Home ribbon, click Get Data, and then click More.
 In the Get Data dialog box, click Azure, click Azure Data Lake Store, and then click Connect.

-In the Microsoft Azure Data Lake Store dialog box, provide the URL to your Data Lake Store account, and then click OK.
+In the Azure Data Lake Store dialog box, provide the URL to your Data Lake Storage Gen1 account, and then click OK.

-In the next dialog box, click Sign in to sign into Data Lake Store account.
-You will be redirected to your organization's sign in page.
+In the next dialog box, click Sign in to sign into the Data Lake Storage Gen1 account.
+You will be redirected to your organization's sign-in page.
 Follow the prompts to sign into the account.

 After you have successfully signed in, click Connect.

-The next dialog box shows the file that you uploaded to your Data Lake Store account.
+The next dialog box shows the file that you uploaded to your Data Lake Storage Gen1 account.
 Verify the info and then click Load.

 After the data has been successfully loaded into Power BI, you will see the following fields in the Fields tab.